LNIFMRI-Lab/CIMeC-MRILab-Wiki/docs/source/pages/howto.rst

   :width: 400
   :alt: SlotSelection

-After you have selected the slot there will be a Pop-up where you need to insert your Name, Surname and Instituctional Email:
+After you have selected the slot there will be a Pop-up where you need to insert your Name, Surname and Institutional Email:

 .. image:: figures/insertDatas.png
   :width: 400
   :alt: DataInsertion

-Press the "Prenota" button to confirm the booking, there will be a confirmation message in the same Po-up:
+Press the "Prenota" button to confirm the booking, there will be a confirmation message in the same Pop-up:

 .. image:: figures/confirmation.png
   :width: 400